 Similar recipes

-If you like this air fryer blooming onion, you might also like my air fryer cauliflower steaks or the air fryer carrot fritters recipe.
+If you like this crispy air fryer blooming onion, you might also like my easy air fryer cauliflower steaks or the air fryer carrot fritters recipe.

-If you’re looking for more air fryer inspiration, visit my Amazon shop front to order your copy of my best selling cookbooks.
+If you are still looking for more air fryer inspiration, then visit my Amazon shop front to order your copy of my best selling cookbooks.